progressive-instruments/phrasa/README.md

-# Shift
+# Phrasa
-A Language to Make Music
+A Language for Making Music